- Google analytics (including demographic data)

 Facebook, Twitter and other social networks

-These services provide social buttons and similar features which we use on our website – such as the “Like” and “Tweet” buttons.
+This website may provide social buttons and similar features which we use on our website – such as the “Like” and “Tweet” buttons.

 To do so we embed code that they provide and we do not control ourselves.
 To function their buttons generally know if you’re logged in; for example Facebook use this to say “x of your friends like this”.
 We do not have any access to that information, nor can we control how those networks use it.